javascript-tutorial/en.javascript.info/8-web-components/5-slots-composition/article.md

 - `slotchange` event -- triggers the first time a slot is filled, and on any add/remove/replace operation of the slotted element, but not its children.
 The slot is `event.target`.
 - [MutationObserver](info:mutation-observer) to go deeper into slot content, watch changes inside it.

-Now, as we have elements from light DOM in the shadow DOM, let's see how to style them properly.
+Now, as we know how to show elements from light DOM in shadow DOM, let's see how to style them properly.
 The basic rule is that shadow elements are styled inside, and light elements -- outside, but there are notable exceptions.

 We'll see the details in the next chapter.